-Store Manager for PrestaShop is a desktop solution using which PrestaShop store owners can efficiently handle web store data.
+Store Manager for PrestaShop is a desktop solution helping online merchants handle web store data more efficiently.
 Correspondingly, to access and modify database, disposed at the web server, you should connect Store Manager application to it.
-After you install and register the application (or simply download free trial version to seize Store Manager) you are supposed to connect to PrestaShop database you will work with.
+After you install and register the application (or simply download free trial version to seize Store Manager) you are supposed to perform PrestaShop database you will work with.

-Connection to web shop database can be configured in two ways: either you input necessary details manually for type of connection you’ve selected or automate this procedure with Connection Wizard.
+PrestaShop database connection can be configured in two ways: either you input necessary details manually for the type of connection you’ve selected or automate this procedure with Connection Wizard.

 Looking For and Inputting Details Manually